 Be a Program Director

-Applications to volunteer as a Program Director at VCE Summer Tutoring for 2025–2026 will close at 11.59pm, Wednesday 30th April.
+Applications to volunteer as a Program Director at VCE Summer Tutoring for 2026–28 closed on Friday 17th April.

 If you have a late enquiry or application, please send us an email at recruitment.selection@